 Maple Walnut Cranberry Sauce

-Ingredients1 h servings 210 cals
+Ingredients1 h servings 210

 - Place cranberries into a large saucepan and stir in orange juice, maple syrup, sugar, port wine, ginger, orange zest, cinnamon stick, and salt.